AliShahram/Chicago-Ridership-Data-Analysis/README.md

 visualizes the data using SQL aggregates.
 The application uses Dash by plotly, it is a python framework that uses HTML, CSS and React.js to generate the visualizations.

-The program helps analyze ridership per routes, and bus stops and route efficiency among everything else.
+The program helps analyze ridership per routes and bus stops, and route efficiency among everything else.